ManeraKai/college-resources/src/MTH215/index.md

 - Differential Equations and Solutions That Can Be Separated into Their Variables.
 - Exact Differential Equations and General Solutions.
 - Linear Differential Equations and General Solutions.
-- Linear Differential Equations and It's Applications.
+- Linear Differential Equations
-- Type of Homogeneous Differential Equations.
+- Homogeneous Differential Equations.
 - Constant Coefficient Homogeneous Differential Equations and Solutions.
-- Solutions of Differential Equations with Integral Factor.
+- Differential Equations with Integral Factor.
-- Solutions of High Order Differential Equations.
+- High Order Differential Equations
-- General Evaluation of the Course and Discussion.  -->
+-->